What is an Interlibrary Loan (ILL)?

 How many interlibrary loans may be requested and what is their late fine?

 Patrons are limited to a maximum of 4 items requested and checked out at a time.
-Interlibrary loans have a lend period of 21 days with no renewal to ensure timely return to the lending library.
+Interlibrary loans have varying due dates with no renewal to ensure timely return to the lending library.
 Late fines on interlibrary loans are assessed at $1 per day per item.

 Someone else requested the book I need.
 Can I place the book on hold?

 Interlibrary loans are only available to the patron that originally requested the item.
 If another patron requests the item, another interlibrary loan request must be submitted.

 How do I place a request for an Interlibrary Loan?